schulmacher/krupton/apps/monitoring-victoria-metrics/README.md

 # VictoriaMetrics Monitoring

-VictoriaMetrics time-series database for monitoring infrastructure metrics from the Market Data Simulator and other services.
+VictoriaMetrics time-series database for monitoring infrastructure metrics from the External Bridge and other services.

 ## Overview